Indulge in the most travel-worthy culinary experiences at these restaurants with Michelin stars throughout DC.

 Located near the foodie wonderland of Union Market, Nicholas Stefanelli’s restaurant harkens back to his rustic Italian roots.
 Savor coastal cuisine cooked to perfection, aided by a well-manicured wine list.

 Chef Jeremiah Langhorne added to the Shaw neighborhood's transformation into one of the city’s hottest dining neighborhoods with his Blagden Alley venture.
 Come here to discover what his signature Mid-Atlantic fare is all about.

 Chef Fabio Trabocchi’s Penn Quarter outpost sates wine and negroni lovers, as well as connoisseurs of house-made pastas and Italian-inspired seafood.
-Head to his other spots, including downtown DC pasta house Casa Luca, for an array of delectable dining experiences.
+Head to his other spots, including downtown DC pasta house Sfoglina, for an array of delectable dining experiences.

 Tail Up Goat

 Bib Gourmand, Under $25's & Others

 The entire guide features a full range of more than 30 different types of cuisine, which is evident in many of the Under $25 picks.
 Among those that are featured in the guide: chef Katsuya Fukushima's ramen shop Daikaya, Ethiopian restaurant Chercher, late-night standby The Diner and Filipino restaurant Purple Patch.
-Rounding out the reviews are dozens of other notable eateries, including Marcel's (make sure to try the boudin blanc) and Lapis for Afghan cuisine.
+Rounding out the reviews are dozens of other notable eateries, including Marcel's (make sure to try the boudin blanc), Petworth pizza purveyors Timber Pizza Company and Lapis for Afghan cuisine.

 How a Tire Company Became an Authority on Fine Dining